-- 4.6.2.1 Preparing a case for post-tenure reviews closely follows the procedure for preparing pre-tenure and tenure reviews.
-Detailed guidelines on how to prepare a FRC review portfolio are located on a linked page of the Academic Affairs webpage.
-Briefly, candidates are expected to provide the following: - 4.6.2.1.1 A case-making statement summarizing the faculty member's progress and accomplishments as a teacher, advisor and/or mentor; a scholar or artist; and a servant of the campus and community - 4.6.2.1.2 An updated, current curriculum vitae - 4.6.2.1.3 A compilation of SRI data - 4.6.2.1.4 Supplementary materials in support of the faculty member's case, including evidence of student learning. - 4.6.3 Department members provide valuable information on candidate performance during post-tenure reviews.
+4.6.2.2 Candidates should provide representative supplemental materials that offer evidence in support of the points made in the candidate's report.

+4.6.3 Department members provide valuable information on candidate performance during post-tenure reviews.
 This information is reported to the Faculty Review Committee in the form of a letter provided by the Department.
 The letter will address the candidate's performance, particularly in the areas of teaching and advising, scholarship and professional activity, and service, in terms of the department's guidelines for tenure and promotion decisions.
 In the case of a tenured faculty member being reviewed prior to promotion to Professor rank, this letter should be informed by input gathered by the Chair from the tenured faculty members in the candidate's department (or from the candidate's promotion review committee, in the case of small departments).
 When a Department Chair is under review, the department will discuss the letter and select the author.
 In cases of small departments with few or no senior members, the department, in conjunction with the Dean of the College, will select the author of the letter.